 After running a search, your result list will appear on the Research page.
-The list displays a summary including an excerpt from the result (around the first keyword match, if applicable), keyword hits (if applicable), where the result was found, crawl date, hackishness, and relevance of the result.
+The list displays a summary including the title and excerpt of the result (around the first keyword match, if applicable), where the result was found, crawl date, hackishness, and relevance of the result.

-Click on an Excerpt to open the full Result Detail; click again to close the Result Detail.
+Click on the Expand icon, or anywhere in the Title or Excerpt columns, to open the full Result Detail; click again to close the Result Detail.